-Fivetran is an API management tool that consists of fully automated data connectors to effortlessly centralize data from any source to any warehouse.
+Fivetran is an automated data integration tool that consists of fully automated data connectors to effortlessly centralize data from any source to any warehouse.
 Neal Analytics used Fivetran to ingest transactional data from social media platforms and other databases.
 Companies such as Facebook, Google, Apple iTunes and more allow API-based connectors to pull data.
 Fivetran simplifies that by being able to manage all those connections from multiple sources in one place.

 Unlike Event Hubs, Fivetran does not pull data in real-time.
 Instead, it pulls on an hourly or daily basis, depending on the source.
 Fivetran can’t directly integrate to Blob storage, so it had to be connected to a database (Azure Synapse Analytics in this case) as a staging place.
 It can then push the data into Azure Blob storage from this database.

 Data Storage and Management

 Azure Blob Storage is a service that stores large amounts of unstructured data.
 It stores all incoming data from various sources in a raw format.